kyma-project/cli/docs/gen-docs/kyma_import.md

 ## See also

+* [kyma](#kyma-kyma)	 - Controls a Kyma cluster.
+* [kyma import certificates](#kyma-import-certificates-kyma-import-certificates)	 - Imports certificates in local storage.
-* [kyma store](#kyma-store-kyma-store)	 - Imports certificates to local keychain or adds domains to the local host file.
+* [kyma import host-entries](#kyma-import-host-entries-kyma-import-host-entries)	 - Imports domain entries in the system host file.